Connecting AI (MCP)¶

 Dynamic Project Switching¶

 The MCP server supports switching between projects without restarting.
-Claude can use the switch_project tool to change the active project during a session.
+Your AI agent can use the switch_project tool to change the active project during a session.

 Verifying the Connection¶

-After configuring MCP, start a conversation with Claude and ask it to check the connection:
+After configuring MCP, start a conversation and ask your AI agent to check the connection:

 "What project am I connected to?"